nntanh/CICD_Java_webapp/README.md

     - [main.tf](./main.tf) is used to deploy the infrastructure on AWS by terraform.
     - [InstallAnsible.sh](./InstallAnsible.sh), [InstallDocker.sh](./InstallDocker.sh), [InstallJenkins.sh](./InstallJenkins.sh) and [InstallNexus.sh](./InstallNexus.sh) are userdata scripts to install services into EC2.
     - [Jenkinsfile](./Jenkinsfile) includes the whole pipeline stages that are run by Jenkins server.
-    - [pom.xml](./pom.xml) is configuration file to define the information of project and project dependencies or artifact information after building.
+    - [pom.xml](./pom.xml) is configuration file to define the information and dependencies of project or artifact information after building.
     - [download-deploy.yaml](./download-deploy.yaml) is Ansible playbook that includes the tasks will be run to build container in Docker host by Ansible server.
     - [hosts](./hosts) will define the controled-server IP for Ansible.
     - [src](./src/) is Java Web source code.